 Postdoc researcher: Chrissta X. Maracle (Sept.
 2016 – Aug.
 2019)

-To further investigate the role of HNA-3 / CTL2 / SLC44A2 within the complex interplay of flowing blood and blood vessel wall, we have conducted a number of studies using genetically modified mice lacking this factor, for convenience further referred to as ‘SLC44A2 knockout mice’ .
-We have shown that the absence of SLC44A2 in these mice leaves normal blood coagulation intact, but is accompanied by a slight reduction in plasma of Von Willebrand Factor (VWF), a protein known for a function in hemostasis.
-After damage to the blood vessel wall, the formation of blood clots in these mice was found to be abnormal.
-Also when situations were simulated that lead to the occurrence of VT.
-In one such situation, we saw that the VT in SLC44A2 knockout mice was abnormal.
-The blood vessel wall with the endothelium appeared normal after VT in mice without SLC44A2.
+To investigate the role of HNA-3/CTL2/SLC44A2 within the complex interplay of flowing blood and blood vessel wall, we used genetically modified mice lacking this factor, further referred to as ‘SLC44A2 knockout mice’.
+We found that the absence of SLC44A2 leaves normal blood coagulation intact, but is accompanied by a slight reduction in plasma of Von Willebrand Factor (VWF), a protein involved in hemostasis.
+Upon vascular injury, the formation of blood clots in these mice was abnormal.
+The vascular endothelium appeared normal after VT in mice lacking SLC44A2.
 There were, however, indications of a change in the involvement of neutrophils and VWF.
-We concluded that SLC44A2 is not of major importance in a healthy organism, it can be missed, though can be involved in venous thrombosis.
+We concluded that SLC44A2 is not of major importance in a healthy organism because it seems dispensable, but nevertheless can be involved in venous thrombosis.